 Yet, although one doesn’t necessarily look to O’Neil for a realistic view of a time and place, that’s what we got in these three fine short dramas.
 And the plays give us glimpses of the O’Neil to come, in the mood poetry, the woman-threat, and intense dramatic scenes, values that — in spite of the idiosyncratic flat stylizations — come through.

-Early Plays is at St. Ann's Warehouse in Dumbo, Brooklyn, through March 11.
-For information and tickets, click on live link of title.
+Early Plays is at St. Ann’s Warehouse in Dumbo, Brooklyn, through March 11.